 A toe fracture is a break in a toe bone.
-The bones in the toes are called phalanges.

-Factors that may increase your chance of a toe fracture include:
+Things that may raise the risk of a toe fracture are:

-Some fractures cause pieces of bone to separate.
-Your doctor will need to put these pieces back into their proper place.
+Some fractures cause pieces of bone to come apart.
+These pieces will need to be put back into place.
 This may be done:

 American Orthopaedic Society for Sports Medicine

 Abu-Laban RB, Ho K. Ankle and foot.
 In: Rosen's Emergency Medicine.
 7th ed.
 Maryland Heights, MO: Mosby; 2009.

 Toe and forefoot fractures.
 Ortho Info—American Academy of Orthopaedic Surgeons website.
 Available at:

 Updated June 2016.
 Accessed September 30, 2020.

 Toe phalanx fracture - emergency.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/management/toe-phalanx-fracture-emergency-management.
 Accessed September 30, 2020.